emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 # UHD TV Settings
 Depending on your TV vendor, you may need to change the HDMI UHD Color setting to **on** (Samsung), Input > 'HDMI Color Subsampling' to **on** (Vizio) or 'Enhanced HDMI' to **on** (Sony) for a given HDMI input.

 Depending on your TV, the specific HDMI port may make a difference.
 Double-check your user manual to confirm that you have plugged your NVIDIA Shield into a HDMI 2.0 port supporting HDCP 2.2.

 In addition to the HDMI ports on your TV, AVR, and Shield, the type (HDMI 1.4 v 2.0) and the length of HDMI cable will impact your available options.
 Further, HDR requires HDMI 2.0a.

 # AV Receiver Settings
-If you are using an AV receiver, make sure that your AVR is configured to support 4K signal passthrough but is not modifying the video resolution.
-You should use an HDMI 2.0 port supporting HDCP 2.2 on your AVR.
+If you are using an AV receiver, make sure that your AVR is configured to support 4K signal passthrough and is not modifying the video resolution (disable upscaling).
+You should use an HDMI 2.0a port supporting HDCP 2.2 on your AVR.

 # Android TV Settings